sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 **Cons**

-- not designed to display very large images
+- Not designed to display very large images

-- Learning curve : complex  in understanding and implementation
+- Learning curve: complex  in understanding and implementation

 - Compared to other website it does not have video support,there may be issues when using iframe